 In 2017, to maintain the comprehensive data set of lamprey passage efficiency through Priest Rapids and Wanapum dams with low numbers of run-of-river tags and in response to the PRFF expressed interest in estimating entrance efficiency at both dams, 100 HDX-PIT tagged adult lamprey were released downstream from both dams in August 2017.
 Fish were captured with mechanical traps at Priest Rapids Dam lower left and right bank fishways and implanted with HDX-PIT tags.
 Twenty-five tagged fish were then released downstream of each fish ladder at both dams.
 Entrance efficiency was estimated using the existing HDX-PIT arrays at each dam.
 Detection efficiency at entrance arrays is not optimal so any fish detected at any array within the ladder or at an upstream dam was considered to have entered the ladder.
 The final entrance efficiency at both left and right fish ladders at Priest Rapids and Wanapum dams was 96%.
 Only one fish from each release group was not detected at the dam it was released below or at an upstream location.
-The passage efficiency of all tagged fish (run-of-river and entrance efficiency test fish) through the left and right bank fishways were 96.2% and 100.0% (SE 0%) with median passage times of 24.4 and 4.5 hours, respectively.
+The passage efficiency at Priest Rapids Dam of all tagged fish (run-of-river and entrance efficiency test fish) through the left and right bank fishways were 96.2% and 100.0% (SE 0%) with median passage times of 24.4 and 4.5 hours, respectively.
 At Wanapum Dam, passage efficiency through the left and right bank fishways were both 100% with standard errors of 4.9% and 8.8% with median passage times of 5.9 and 20.4 hours, respectively.

 During the 2018 and 2019 adult Pacific lamprey migration periods, fish from tagging efforts downstream were used to evaluate Project passage efficiency and to estimate passage times through the fishways at Priest Rapids and Wanapum dams.
 Pacific lamprey were HDX-PIT tagged and released at Bonneville Dam by University of Idaho and the Confederated Tribes of the Warm Springs.
 The median passage times were 49.1 hours and 49.2 hours in 2018, and 23.5 hours and 85.9 hours in 2019 at the Priest Rapids and Wanapum fishways, respectively.
 Median passage times were based off small sample sizes due to poor antenna performance.
 Although the entrance and exit antennas were refurbished during the 2018/2019 winter dewatering and maintenance period at both dams, troubleshooting the low detection efficiency remaining at a few of the antennas is ongoing.
-In 2020, no tagging took place at Bonneville Dam so the HDX-PIT arrays at Wanapum and Priest Rapids dams were not operated.
+In 2020 and 2021, no tagging took place at Bonneville Dam so the HDX-PIT arrays at Wanapum and Priest Rapids dams were not operated.
 Passage monitoring is anticipated to occur in the future as tagging at Bonneville Dam is reinstated.

-In addition to the yearly monitoring effort, in April 2018 the PRFF agreed to the Grant PUD Adult Pacific Lamprey No Net Impact Trap and Transportation Statement of Agreement (SOA) which specifies that Grant PUD deploy, operate, and maintain mechanical lamprey traps at Priest Rapids Dam for approximately 15 days during the peak lamprey migration period (Le et al. 2019).
-For the third year of the agreement, Grant PUD operated the mechanical lamprey traps at Priest Rapids Dam from July 21 to September 10, 2020.
-A total of 135 lamprey were trapped from July 21 to August 13, 2020 to provide lamprey for Public Utility District No. 1 of Douglas County's (Douglas PUD) translocation program (see Appendix B, Table B-1).
-Grant PUD continued to operate the traps from August 18 to September 10, 2020.
-Two hundred and nineteen lamprey trapped during that time period were transported by Grant PUD and released upstream of Wells Dam by Douglas PUD.
-A total of 354 lamprey were trapped and transported during the entire effort (Appendix B, Table B-1).
+In addition to the yearly monitoring effort, in April 2018 the PRFF approved a Statement of Agreement (SOA - Adult Pacific Lamprey No Net Impact Trap and Transportation), which allowed for the deployment, operation, and maintenance of mechanical lamprey traps at Priest Rapids Dam for approximately 15 days during the peak lamprey migration period (Le et al. 2019).
+During the fourth year of the SOA, Grant PUD operated the mechanical lamprey traps at Priest Rapids Dam from July 20 to September 9, 2021.
+A total of 462 lamprey were trapped to provide lamprey for Douglas PUD's translocation program (see Appendix B, Table B-1).
+During the first four weeks of the effort Douglas PUD transported 325 lamprey from Priest Rapids Dam to release sites above Wells Dam and over the second four weeks, an additional 137 lamprey were transported by Grant PUD to Kirby Billingsley Hydro Park where they were transferred to Douglas PUD and released upstream of Wells Dam.